Bafy78/dithering-in-octahedral/project_plan.md

 ## Execution Plan (The Virtual Lab)

 ### 1. The Pipeline
-We will implement a two-branch rendering pipeline in WebGPU/Three.js:
+We will implement a two-branch rendering pipeline in Three.js + WebGPU (using WGSL instead of TSL):
 * **Path A (Baseline):** Normal → Quantize X/Y to 8-bit (RG8) → Reconstruct Z → Render.
 * **Path B (Optimized):** Normal → Encode Hemi-Oct (U,V) → **Calculate Anistropic Jacobian Weights ($w.x$ and $w.y$)** → Generate Noise → Scale Noise.x by w.x AND Scale Noise.y by w.y → Add to UV → Quantize to n-bits → Decode Render.